bonilab/PSU-CIDD-MaSim-Support/README.md

 ### Dependencies

-The following dependnecies need to be installed for all of the scripts to operate and can be installed via `pip install`:
+The following dependencies need to be installed for all of the scripts to operate and can be installed via `pip install`:

 - jenkspy: https://pypi.org/project/jenkspy/
 - numpy : https://pypi.org/project/numpy/